 As interprofessional teams are becoming increasingly important to comprehensive client and patient care, the course is ideal for both undergraduate and graduate students, earning a degree in the health sciences.
 To learn more about Interprofessional opportunities, check out the Michigan Center for Interprofessional Education.

 - What will I do in the course?

-Students taking the course will complete 20 hours of direct service and attend 8 interprofessional team based classes.
-Through class participation, reflection, and guided discussions, students will explore issues of health disparities, poverty, and the medically underserved.
+Students taking the course will complete 20 hours of direct service, 2 hours of observation, and attend 8 interprofessional team based classes.
+Through class participation, reflection, and discussion, students will explore issues of health disparities, poverty, and the medically underserved.

 - How is the course graded?

 The 20 service hour requirement will be graded on a pass/fail basis.
 You must pass the service placement component in order to pass the class.
 Assignments are graded on a traditional scale.

 At the beginning of the semester, students will be able to rank placement site preferences based on their interest and availability.
 The site coordinator for the course will then match students based on availability and profession to ensure students are in interprofessional teams.
 If you have specific site related questions, please contact Caitlin Ferguson at email@example.com.

 - When does the service take place?

 Service site range in availability including daytime, evenings, and weekends.

 - Do I need to have a car?